|Real Name||Jon Sloan|

 |Debut||April 3, 2006|

 Jonathan David "Jon" Sloan (born April 1, 1975) is an American professional wrestler and musician.
-Sloan is best known for his appearances in the Calamity Fight Club (CFC) promotion as The Shiz, where he is currently contracted and is in his first reign as their CFC Champion.
+Sloan is best known for his appearances in the Calamity Fight Club (CFC) promotion as The Shiz, where he is currently contracted.
 Outside of wrestling, he is also the lead vocalist and guitarist for his band, Death Beetel.

-Sloan is a former TWE World Heavyweight Champion, TWE Champion, NLCW North American Champion, CFC Tag Team Classic winner, NLCW American Champion, NLCW Television Champion as well as a former TWE Intercontinental Champion, having achieved hist first major success during this reign.
+Sloan is a former CFC Champion, TWE World Heavyweight Champion, TWE Champion, NLCW North American Champion, CFC Tag Team Classic winner, NLCW American Champion, NLCW Television Champion as well as a former TWE Intercontinental Champion, having achieved his earliest major success during this reign.

 Sloan was born in Greenwich, Connecticut, the only child of Sue (née Palmer), a waitress, and Christopher Sloan, an auto mechanic.
 The family moved frequently during Sloan's childhood, living in more than twenty different locations before eventually settling in Santa Fe, New Mexico when he was 14.
 After graduating from Capital High School he worked as a parking valet for various nightclubs.
 Sloan began to break into the world of real estate around the age of 20 as a real estate broker.
 After five years, he decided to follow his dream of becoming a professional wrestler.
 Sloan moved to California to begin his training.
 He trained for years, vowing not to test his ability until he was absolutely ready.